philipallfrey/english-market-towns-1813/README.md

 The `silver_street` property records whether there is a road named "Silver Street" in proximity to the historic market place.
 This property takes the values `1` (Silver Street leads into the market place), `0.75` (Silver Street is off a road leading into the market place), or `0.5` (elsewhere in the town).
 This property was added after a first pass through the data when I noticed that this occurred frequently (approximately 10% of market towns).

 For upload to Knowledge Commons I converted the data to CSV format, with the headers `id, latitude, longitude, place_name, county, alternate_name, distance_to_london, number_mps, silver_street, location_uncertain, reference`

-## Methodology
+## Method

 ### 1. Locate the town
 In most cases this simply required entering the name of the town and county into the search field of the MapBox dataset editor.
 Where this failed (e.g. because the modern name of the town is different) entering the name and county into Google would frequently return the modern name as a suggested search.